We have beds available! Call for Same-Day Admission

 3. Liver Cirrhosis

 The last of the alcoholic liver disease stages is cirrhosis.
-Cirrhosis is the build up of permanent scar tissue in the liver that interrupts regular liver function and can lead to liver failure.
+Cirrhosis is the build-up of permanent scar tissue in the liver that interrupts regular liver function and can lead to liver failure.
 This stage of alcoholic liver damage is serious and can be fatal.
-While it is no longer reversible, drinking needs to stop immediately to keep the condition from getting any worse and to avoid fatalities.
-In the later stages of cirrhosis, the survival rate is about 60% for those who quit drinking but only 35% for those who don’t.3
+Drinking needs to stop immediately to keep the condition from getting any worse and to avoid fatalities.
+In the later stages of cirrhosis, the survival rate is about 60% for those who quit drinking but only 35% for those who don’t.2

 Symptoms of cirrhosis include: